 Pest Control Services You Can Trust

-Our termite control company has 12 licensed inspectors, several of whom have over 10 years of industry experience.
-We are a close-knit team that proudly services communities in and around Charleston, Columbia, and Florence, South Carolina.
+Our termite control company has several licensed inspectors, several of whom have over a decade of industry experience.
+We are a close-knit team that proudly services communities in and around Charleston and Columbia, South Carolina.

 Ledford’s Termite Inspection Services